A new Centre for Oxford

 Creating a world-class Centre for the Humanities

-Our proposal for the Stephen A. Schwarzman Centre for the Humanities, located in the centre of the Radcliffe Observatory Quarter in Oxford, will be presented to Oxford City Council as a planning submission in autumn 2021.
-We are committed to making this a building that is open to and benefits the wider public in Oxford and beyond, and environmental sustainability is a key consideration of its design.
+We are committed to making the Centre a building that is open to and benefits the wider public in Oxford and beyond, and environmental sustainability is a key consideration of its design.

 - Exhibitions, lectures and performances which bring Oxford’s research to wide audiences.